Skip to content

 Intended Use

-This SDK is intended for: - Pre-clinical algorithm validation - Academic research - Educational purposes - Regulatory submission preparation
+This SDK is intended for: - pre-clinical algorithm validation - academic or student research - technical demonstrations and safety reviews - educational exploration of insulin-delivery logic

-NOT intended for: - Direct patient care - Clinical decision-making - Medical device deployment without regulatory review
+It is not intended for: - direct patient care - live dosing advice - deployment as a medical device without regulatory review

 python3 -m venv .venv